While you may have maintained a traditional chlorine pool before, you must handle salt water pools slightly differently.

 2. Maintaining The Right Water Circulation

-Another important aspect of saltwater pool maintenance is maintaining the right water circulation using a pump and filter.
+Another critical aspect of saltwater pool maintenance is maintaining the proper water circulation using a pump and filter.
 We’d suggest running them for a minimum of eight hours every day.

-Good circulation is necessary to distribute the salt and chlorine throughout the pool evenly.
-Additionally, it helps to prevent the build-up of dirt and debris in the pool.
+Good circulation is necessary to distribute the salt and chlorine evenly throughout the pool and to help prevent the build-up of dirt and debris.

 3. Test The Water Quality Regularly

-Make it a point to regularly test the water quality in your saltwater pool, as this will ensure that the chlorine levels are right at all times.
-Besides, testing the water will allow you to catch any problems early and fix them before they cause serious damage.
+Make it a point to regularly test the water quality in your saltwater pool to ensure that the chlorine levels are always correct.
+Testing the water will also allow you to catch any problems early and fix them before they cause severe damage.

 4. Prevent Calcium Buildup And Erosion